anpham6/android-docs/_sources/methods/android.rst.txt

   :param data: Dictionary of imports and variables
   :type data: |AppViewModel|
-  :param string? sessionId: Names a session to be used for storage
+  :param string sessionId: Names a session to be used for storage

   Usage::